ferrnnaando/ferrnnaando/README.md

 `/github/mywebsite` My personal website, which I also use as a blogsite, is [fernandoazuaga.vercel.app](https://fernandoazuaga.vercel.app/)

-`/github/experience` I have a long experience with JavaScript, TypeScript and React.
+`/github/experience` I have a long experience with languages like JavaScript and TypeScript within frameworks like React.

 `/github/about` I'm 17 years old and I'm from Spain.
 I love doing what I do and I can speak Spanish, English and Russian.